 Smart ForTwo Overview

 This tiny two-seater is good on gas and a snap to park.
-After that, the positives pretty much run out.
-The Smart features a 1.0-liter, three-cylinder engine that does a decent job keeping up with traffic, but the car is very slow when taking off from a stop.
-We measured 39 mpg overall, but the dinky little engine requires premium fuel.
-The harsh ride, clumsy handling, and automated manual transmission with extremely jerky and jarring gear changes are severe flaws that Mercedes-Benz promises the new model does away with.
+A redesign, sharing a platform with a model from Renault, arrives this year.
+Meanwhile, the outgoing Smart we tested left a lot to be desired.
+The car is very slow when taking off from a stop and the dinky little engine requires premium fuel.
+The harsh ride, clumsy handling, and automated manual transmission with extremely jerky gear changes are severe flaws that Mercedes-Benz promises the new model does away with.
 The Smart's 39 mpg overall was its best feature.
 An electrically-powered version with a rated 68-mile range and 107 mpg equivalent is available.
 A redesigned ForTwo goes on sale in September.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).

 Airline travel Appliance stores Brokerage services Car insurance Computer stores Credit cards Customer service Pharmacies Electronics stores Extended warranties Eyeglass stores

 Home insurance Hotel rooms Outlet stores Prepaid cards Retail stores Rewards cards Shopping websites Sporting goods stores Store credit cards Supermarkets

 Buy Blu-ray players Buy camcorders Buy car seats Buy clothes dryers Buy coffeemakers Buy computers Buy cordless phones Buy digital cameras Buy dishwashers Buy GPS

 Buy gas grills Buy lawn mowers Buy microwave ovens Buy printers Buy kitchen ranges Buy refrigerators Buy TVs Buy vacuum cleaners Buy washing machines